skip to main content

 Colours

-Bi-fold doors vs sliding doors cost
+Bi-fold door vs sliding door cost

 It’s difficult to provide an exact cost for sliding doors or bi-fold doors as the cost depends on so many different factors including:

-Delivery costs – A large sliding door with triple glazing will not only be more expensive to buy initially, but it can also cost more to deliver.
-In some cases, specialist delivery vehicles will be required, so these should be factored into the overall cost of your doors.
+• Delivery costs – a large sliding door with triple glazing will not only be more expensive to buy initially, but it can also cost more to deliver.
+In some cases, specialist delivery vehicles will be required.

 Cost of sliding doors vs French doors